Dept of Earth & Environmental Sciences

 As active researchers, we offer our students a hands-on learning experience in addition to innovative degrees and programs, such as TERRE NET, Canada’s first nationally funded program designed to connect the next generation of sustainable mining professionals.

 Our unique Earth Sciences Museum and its K-12 outreach program give us the chance to share our passion with the community.
-The Department is also an active supporter and participant of the Water Institute.

 - July 1, 2018